Skip to main content

 • Other agents from the same user keep ingesting normally — isolation is per-agent, not per-API-key

-The delete flow requires typing the agent’s displayName to confirm, modeled on the Sentry pattern.
+The delete flow requires typing the agent’s displayName to confirm.
 No undo.

 Next

-The atomic unit of Voight — every prompt, tool call, decision, transaction is an event.
+• Events — the atomic unit; every prompt, tool call, decision, transaction is one event